daveabrock/daveabrock.github.io/_posts/2021-01-05-azure-bot-service-image-emotion-api.markdown

 ---
 date: "2021-01-05"
 title: "More with Gruut: Use the Microsoft Bot Framework to analyze emotion with the Azure Face API"
-subtitle: In this post, we use the Bot Framework to detect how a user really feels.
+subtitle: In this post, we use the Azure Face API to send Gruut attachments.
 share-img: /assets/img/face-api.png
 tags: [csharp]
 ---